KaoTzuChi/web-app-authentication/readme.md

-# Web app login and authentication by token: angular, python(django rest) and sqlite in docker
+# Web app authentication: angular, python(django) and sqlite in docker